Understanding Math by Making Connections

 Activities like budget planning and calculating how much time is left before recess are great for making connections and applications to the real world.

 Connections also help our students see that math has a purpose beyond the classroom.
 When our students can relate math concepts to everyday situations, they are much more likely to stay engaged and motivated.
-You can have your students estimate the total cost of supplies for a class party or calculate how much time is left before recess.
+You can have students estimate the total cost of supplies for a class party or calculate how much time is left before recess.
 When we highlight those moments, our students begin to realize that math is not just a school subject.
 It is something they use to solve everyday problems.

 Using Prior Knowledge to Support Understanding Math